Monika Winder, Professor, Stockholm University

 Per Hedberg, Ph.D. student, Stockholm University

-Andreas Novotny, Ph.D. student, Stockholm University
+Andreas Novotny, Ph.D. student and researcher, Stockholm University

 Konrad Karlsson, Ph.D. student, Stockholm University